MARRAGE ON U.S.A TOURIST VISA?

 - Time Your Marriage

-As explained in number 1 above, your marriage shouldn’t be done immediately you arrived in the United States; rather you should give some time at least 60 days after arrival.
+As explained in number 1 above, your marriage shouldn’t be done immediately after you arrived in the United States; rather you should give some time at least 60 days after arrival.

 - What If Adjustment Of Status Is Denied?